rexlManu/la-dpsmeter/README.md

 ## Setup

-We call the pc where you run the game the main computer and the pc where you run the dps meter the remote computer.
+We call the pc where you run the game the main computer.
-Both computers have to be in the same network.

-It's possible but not recommended to run the dps meter on the main computer.

 ### First step: Setup docker

-You have to install docker on the remote computer.
+You have to install docker on the machine where you will be running the meter.
+You have three main options:
+1. On your main computer (easiest but may carry higher risk, despite being abstracted in a Docker container)
+2. On a Virtual Machine on your main computer (generally safe)
+3. On a remote computer on the same network as your main computer (nice if you don't want the risk of option 1 or to deal with a VM)

-For instructions on how to install docker, check the [docker desktop](https://www.docker.com/).
+For instructions on how to install docker, check [docker desktop](https://www.docker.com/).

 ### Second step: Setup rpcapd